abhira0/ncsu-ip-p1/README.md

 # Internet Protocols Project 1

-This project implements and compares the performance of HTTP/1.1 and HTTP/2 protocols by transferring files of different sizes between servers and measuring throughput, transfer time, and protocol overhead.
+This project implements and compares the performance of HTTP/1.1, HTTP/2, and BitTorrent protocols by transferring files of different sizes between servers and measuring throughput, transfer time, and protocol overhead.

 ## Setup Instructions

 ### Install Python packages
-We would recommed using a virtual macchine before starting the project setup.
+We recommend using a virtual environment before starting the project setup.
 ```bash
 pip install -r requirements.txt
 ```